ManojChandran/eduk8snotes/notes/chapter_03_kubectl.md

 * Data needed in order to authenticate, such as tokens or client certificates

 ### What is context in Kubernetes?
-A context is a combination of three main elements:
+A context is a combination of fours main elements:
-`Cluster`: The specific Kubernetes cluster you want to connect to.
+`Cluster`: The specific Kubernetes cluster you want to connect to. </br>
-`User`: The user account with credentials to authenticate to the Kubernetes cluster.
+`User`: The user account with credentials to authenticate to the Kubernetes cluster.</br>
-`Namespace`: The default namespace that kubectl commands will operate in if no namespace is specified in the command.
+`Namespace`: The default namespace that kubectl commands will operate in if no namespace is specified in the command.</br>
-`Authentication`: Methods and certicate details.
+`Authentication`: Methods and certicate details.</br>

 ### How to create a kubeconfig?
 Set the cluster information